 Since the majority of people are on either side of back sleepers, it makes sense for the pillow to be of medium/firm density.
 Chamber pillows are somewhat of a hybrid pillow.

-They offer the structural integrity and support of a firm pillow, but have a soft and supple surface, like a medium density pillow.
+They offer a firm pillow’s structural integrity and support, but have a soft and supple surface, like a medium density pillow.

 How does that work?

-The outer layers are filled with hypoallergenic gel polyester, for a sumptuously soft surface.
+The outer layers feature hypoallergenic gel polyester, for a sumptuously soft surface.
 Traditional pillows are great for support or comfort, but not both.
 A chamber pillow offers both features in one package.